 All cabin counselors are current university students with a background working with children.
 Applicants go through a rigorous hiring process including multiple interviews, a background check, and drug testing.
 Many cabin counselors were even campers themselves!

 Counselors go through an intensive 8-day training program prior to any campers arriving at camp.
 They are trained in team-building, group-leading, child development, safety, and being sensitive to individual campers’ needs and life experiences.
 Counselors complete training with the tools and knowledge to support campers through common camp challenges such as homesickness, trying new things, and friendship building.

 AstroCamp takes pride in hiring the highest quality staff.
 All of the AstroCamp instructors are required to have at least a Bachelors Degree in Physics or Astronomy, and it is not uncommon for our instructors to have a Masters Degree or PhD.

 Our instructors come to AstroCamp from all over the United States and occasionally from overseas.
-Safety is one of our primary goals therefore all instructors are required to have 1st aid, CPR-PR, and Waterfront Lifeguard certifications as well as comprehensive on-site training.
+Safety is one of our primary goals, therefore all instructors are required to have First Aid, CPR, and Waterfront Lifeguard certifications, as well as comprehensive on-site training.

 8144 Mount Laurel Road

 If you plan on writing letters back and forth with your camper, please send stamps, envelopes, and paper with them to camp.